masa-iwasaki/setup-rbenv/README.md

     rbenv install -s `cat .ruby-version`
 ```

 You don't need to check cache hit because `-s` option for `rbenv install` does the job.
-Also you need to be aware of [cache limits](https://github.com/actions/cache#cache-limits).
+You need to be aware of [cache limits](https://github.com/actions/cache#cache-limits) if you want to keep multiple rubies.

 # License